Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Method

+Building on Theorem~\ref{thm:2}, we propose a novel objective that regularizes personalization relative to the pretrained distribution based on Eq.~\ref{eq:kl_lip}.
+Remark~\ref{remark:3} demonstrates that minimizing the L2 regularization term serves as a relaxed form of the Lipschitz constraint.
+Although the L2 form is conventional, its use as a surrogate for Lipschitz continuity in the context of personalization has not been utilized before.
+The full training procedure with the proposed objective is summarized in Algorithm~\ref{algo}.
+As a result, the proposed formulation both learns the new subject distribution and preserves the pretrained distribution, which the conventional objective is unable to ensure.

 The proposed objective also provides practical advantages.
-First, preserving the distribution through parameter distance does not require large external datasets, unlike distribution matching methods~\cite{yin2024one, yin2024improved, sauer2024adversarial}.
-This property makes the approach suitable for the few-shot nature of personalization.
-Second, the Lipschitz-based regularizer bounds the KL divergence from the pretrained distribution by a single hyperparameter $\lambda$, quantifying the degree of distributional preservation during training.
-This enables explicit control over what previous methods addressed only implicitly through strategies such as freezing parameters or restricting updates.
-We validate both benefits through a toy experiment and ablation studies.
+First, preserving the distribution through parameter distance eliminates the need for additional datasets such as prior samples or external resources.
+As illustrated in Figure \ref{fig:training_time}, removing this requirement yields a considerable reduction in training time.
+Second, the Lipschitz-based regularizer bounds the KL divergence from the pretrained distribution with a single hyperparameter $\lambda$, thereby quantifying the degree of distributional preservation during training and enabling explicit control as discussed in Section~\ref{abl}.
+By providing a simplified yet explicit mechanism for control, our approach contrasts with previous methods that addressed the issue only implicitly through heuristic strategies.
+The subsequent experiments validate these advantages and highlight the practical impact of our objective.